neednotapply/watson-matrix/README.md

-# Watson - A Discord Bot for Sherlock
+# Watson - A Matrix Bot for Sherlock

-Watson is a Discord bot designed to interface with the [Sherlock project](https://github.com/sherlock-project/sherlock).
-It allows users to search for usernames on various social networks directly from Discord using the power of Sherlock.
+Watson is a Matrix bot designed to interface with the [Sherlock project](https://github.com/sherlock-project/sherlock).
+It allows users to search for usernames on various social networks directly from Matrix using the power of Sherlock.

 ## Setup